railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 then passed to the services manager, who must approve his team's entries.
 Periods are defined in the company forms, and you can set them to run monthly or weekly.

-To enter timesheet data each employee uses the menu :menuselection:`Human Resources --> Timesheets --> My Timesheets --> My Current Timesheet`.
+To enter timesheet data each employee uses the menu :menuselection:`Human Resources --> Time Tracking --> My Timesheet`.

 .. figure::  images/service_timesheet_sheet_form.png
    :scale: 50